Making decisions for you

 Aged care assessments are available to determine if you are eligible for government-subsidised support, and to see which level of care will best suit your situation.

-The idea of an assessment may make you feel anxious, but aim is to understand your goals and make sure you can access the help you need to achieve them.
+The idea of an assessment may make you feel anxious, but the aim is to understand your goals and make sure you can access the help you need to achieve them.

-Find out more about Getting an assessment.
+Find out more about getting an assessment.